 No new cases in central region

-There were no new cases of COVID-19 and no fatalities caused by the virus in the central districts on Tuesday, as per the bulletin issued by the State Health Department.
+There were no new cases of COVID-19 and no fatalities caused by the viral infection were reported in central districts on Wednesday, as per the bulletin issued by the State Health Department.

-The region had two active cases, with one patient each in Pudukottai and Tiruvarur districts.
+The districts of Pudukottai, Tiruvarur and Tiruchi had one active case each.

 - Comments will be moderated by The Hindu editorial team.